Love beef stroganoff? You’ll love my Slow Cooker Beef Stroganoff! It’s made in the crockpot, has no “cream of x” soup, & uses my blend of spices!

 Nutrition Information

-*Note: Nutritional information is estimated and varies based on products used.
+*Note: Nutrition information is estimated and varies based on products used.

 Jennifer @ Show Me the Yummy